Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/AuditApi.md

 The default sort order is **createdAt** ascending, but you can use an optional **ASC** or **DESC** modifier to specify an ascending or descending sort order.

-For example, specifying orderBy&#x3D;createdAt DESC returns audit entries in descending **createdAt** order.
+For example, specifying orderBy=createdAt DESC returns audit entries in descending **createdAt** order.

 You must have admin rights to retrieve audit information.